selva-dt3/corporate-learning-hub-225522/lms_frontend/README.md

 Notes:
 - Values in `public/env.js` (window._env_) take precedence over `.env`.
 - Changing `public/env.js` requires only a browser refresh (no rebuild).
+- If the script is cached or didn’t load yet, the app will attempt a one-time fetch of `/env.js` during bootstrap and then proceed.

 3. Run the app
 ```